edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 Note that some of the columns in our wave data are of type `int64`.
 This means that they are 64 bit integers.
 Others are floating point value which means they contains decimals.
-The `Name`, 'Operations',	'Seastate', and	'Quadrant' columns are objects which contain strings.
+The 'Name', 'Operations',	'Seastate', and	'Quadrant' columns are objects which contain strings.

 ## Working With Integers and Floats